Common Causes of Motorcycle Accidents

 Motorcycles require a lot of you to operate safely.
 From training, alertness and preparation, it’s important to be ready.
 But it’s not always in your hands.
 That’s why it’s crucial to know who dropped the ball when it comes to your accident.

-Nearly 5,000 motorcyclists died in crashes in 2018, according to the most recent information from the National Highway and Traffic Safety Association.
+Over 6,300 motorcyclists died in crashes in 2023, according to the most recent information from the National Highway and Traffic Safety Association.
 Those accidents can happen for many reasons.
 But when you’re in an accident due to someone else’s negligence, they could be on the hook to contribute to your recovery.

 Distractions, high speeds and reckless maneuvers from other drivers can all put you in danger.
 It’s important to hold others responsible when it causes a potentially deadly accident.
 But even without an impact, there are many more ways someone else could be at-fault for your accident.